What you can expect

 Being a volunteer with Royal Voluntary Service is a bit different from other kinds of community volunteering.
 We give our volunteers the chance to work locally and on a wide variety of tasks.
 The most important thing is that they enjoy spending time with the older people they get to know.

 Perhaps you’re already 100% committed to volunteering; maybe you are still in two minds about whether it’s right for you or whether you can find time to volunteer.
-Whatever your situation, we think the best way to get started is to talk directly to the Royal Voluntary Service office in your area.
+Whatever your situation, we think the best way to get started is to talk to your local Voluntary Service.
 They’ll be able to answer any questions you have about volunteering in your local community, you’ll be able to talk to people who already volunteer for us, and they can tell you what they have available and match the right opportunity to the time you have available.

 The work of our volunteers